An electric water heater doesn't have an exhaust flue at the top, and costs the most to run.

 If you want to learn more about how different water heaters work and what your options are when replacing an old water heater, we can help.
 The five different types of water heaters are listed below.

-Call the experts at Pipe Works Services, Inc. or contact us online to schedule a free water heater replacement estimate in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset and nearby.
+Call the experts at Pipe Works Services, Inc. or contact us online to schedule a free water heater replacement estimate in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset, NJ and nearby.
 For a complete analysis of your home's energy performance, schedule a home energy audit.
 Our custom audit will tell you which home energy improvements are right for your home, including water heater replacement and more.

 A tank-type water heater (aka storage water heater) is the most common type of water heater used in the U.S., but not necessarily the best.
 Tank-type water heaters use electric resistance elements, gas or oil as the heat source.
 An electric tank-type water heater doesn't have a burner or flue like gas and oil versions, and cost the most to operate.
 In fact, you can save up to $50 a month by getting rid of an electric water heater in favor of a more efficient one.